BDC Hamburger Icon

 Acceleration is the simplest metric, using data relevance to monitor project health continuously.
 Measuring team velocity via velocity charts lets you know how different-sized teams are faring in individual sprints.

 The first step to accelerating your team’s velocity is to create points that estimate the work in each iteration.
-Measuring team performances is akin to comparing snowflakes, such as no two are alike because points are conceived based on their line of work.
+Measuring team performances is akin to comparing snowflakes; no two are alike, because points are conceived based on their line of work.
 New velocities can be estimated from the initial velocities.
-For example, a team of developers would measure the time taken to use a new skill while the operations team would factor in the time taken to learn the skill in the form of appropriate training programs.
+A team of developers would measure the time taken to use a new skill, for example, while the operations team would factor in the time taken to learn the skill in the form of appropriate training programs.

 Given the ease of the calculation, you can plan future iterations by adjusting velocities by team size.
-Lastly, you can monetize performances to estimate cost savings through process improvement.
-For example, if you’re spending $50,000 per iteration and your acceleration is 5 percent, you save $2,500 per iteration.
+Lastly, you can monetize performances to estimate business cost savings through process improvement.
+If you’re spending $50,000 per iteration and your acceleration is 5 percent, for example, you save $2,500 per iteration.

 FYIDid you know